Load NYSE Stock Prices into SXT

 3. On the right side, you should find a section outlining the various subscriptions and payment options - select the option that best fits your use-case click Subscribe!
 Depending on your payment preferences, there will be a wizard to help you set-up your credit card or crypto wallet for payments.

-When you're ready, you can come back to the same screen, enter your payment information and join the usage based model, where you only pay for queries you run, no minimums.
+When you're ready, enter your payment information and join the usage based model, where you only pay for queries you run, no minimums.
 If you use 10¢ worth of compute, you're only charged 10¢.
 If you never run queries again, you're never charged again!

 Once you successfully create your subscription, the information on the right will be replaced with ways to manage your subscription / organization, and your name will lose it's "trial" tag.